Romelium/DirCat/README.md

 # DirCat

 DirCat is a high-performance C++ utility that concatenates and displays the contents of files in a directory, similar to the Unix `cat` command but for entire directories.
-It supports multi-threaded processing, recursive directory traversal, and filtering options.
+It supports multi-threaded processing, recursive directory traversal, file filtering, and various output formatting options.

 ## Usage